kitao/pyxel/README.md

 Pyxel is under [MIT license](http://en.wikipedia.org/wiki/MIT_License).
 It can be reused within proprietary software provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.

-Pyxel uses the following libraries:
+Pyxel uses the following software:

 - [SDL2](https://www.libsdl.org/)
 - [miniz-cpp](https://github.com/tfussell/miniz-cpp)